alanmitchell/bmon-website/guide/sensors.md

   - Gateways usually require 120V wall power rather than a battery.

-  - Means of Connecting to the Internet: Ethernet, WiFi, Cellular.
+  - Means of Connecting to the Internet: Ethernet, Wi-Fi, Cellular.

       - An Ethernet connection tends to be the most reliable but limits where you can place the gateway.